Armasyll/psded/README.md

 ### Really just a testbed for another javascript game server thing I've been writing.

 ## Covering my ass

-**NOTE: These documents may contain sexually oriented adult material intended for individuals 18 years of age or older.**

 No money is made from this game, yo.

 ## Requirements